telerik/blazor-docs/components/grid/filter/overview.md

 * [Filter Menu]({%slug grid-filter-menu%})&mdash;Each `CompositeFilterDescriptor` targets a specific field.
 The filter values from separate filter operators in the menu are stored in different filter descriptor instances within the `CompositeFilterDescriptor` for that field.

-* [SearchBox]({%slug grid-searchbox%}) - A `CompositeFilterDescriptor` is created in the state when the user types in the Searchbox.
-By default, it targets all string fields, adding a dedicated FilterDescriptor instance for each string field.
-Each FilterDescriptor contains the filter value typed in the SearchBox.
+* [SearchBox]({%slug grid-searchbox%})&mdash;A `CompositeFilterDescriptor` is created in the state when the user types in the search box.
+By default, it targets all string fields, adding a dedicated filter descriptor instance for each string field.
+Each filter descriptor contains the filter value typed in the search box.

 ## Custom Filtering